-If the heater is equipped with a standard timer, the error message appears on the display.
+If the vehicle is equipped with the digital timer, the error code is shown numerically on the digital timer display.

-Another way is the a flash code output by means of the operation indicator or a lamp which is connected via the wiring harnes with pin 9 and the ground terminal of the connector C (see Fig. 601).
+Another option is to display the error code via the operating indicator light or a light that can be connected to pin 9 and ground of connector C via the wiring harness (see Fig. 601).

-After five short signals the long flash signals are counted.

-The number of long flash impulses corresponds to the respective flash code.
-Flash codes and their respective error meaning are presented in Table 502.
+After five short signals, the long flashing pulses are counted.
+The number of long flashing pulses corresponds to the respective error code.

-If a malfunction exists a flash code is only output if the main switch is turned on.
+If there are faults, only a blink code is output when the main switch is switched on.